stahnma/puppet-module-puppetlabs_yum/README.md

    * puppetlabs-devel (pre-release software)
    * puppetlabs-source (source packages)

+## New in 0.1.4

+Sites that mirror PuppetLabs' YUM repo locally can now point at that cache.

 ## New in 0.1.2

 This module now noops if you have PE installed as not to put the system in a state of confusion.